 Q: When To Visit Porto?

-A: From May to October is the best time to go as the weather is warmer, the days are longer and you can also go to the beach.
-In June there's also the S. Joao festival which you shouldn't miss.
+A: May to October is the best time to go as the weather is warmer, the days are longer, and you can also go to the beach.
+In June, there's also the S. Joao festival, which you shouldn't miss.

 Q: How To Get Around In Porto

-A: Porto is a relatively small city and the best way to travel around the city is definitely by foot.
-If you really need to you can always rely on the really good metro system which us both safe and cheap.
+A: Porto is a relatively small city, and the best way to travel around the city is definitely by foot.
+If you really need to, you can always rely on the really good metro system, which is both safe and cheap.
 Metro should also get you from the airport to the city centre, however, if your flight gets to Porto too late you can get an Uber.

 Q: How Much Money Will I Need

 A: Porto is a fairly cheap destination.
-Expect to spend anywhere from 20 to 50 USD per day depending on your travel style.
-I usually eat in decent but not too pricey restaurants and either chose to stay in Airbnb's or hostels.
+Expect to spend anywhere from 20 to 50 USD per day, depending on your travel style.
+I usually eat in decent but not too pricey restaurants and either choose to stay in Airbnb's or hostels.

 Q: Do I Need Travel Insurance